-Mudslides isolate 300 tourists in Alaska national park
+Crews reopen Denali park road, tourist buses begin to return

+DENALI NATIONAL PARK, Alaska (AP) — Road crews have cleared one lane in Alaska's Denali National Park and Preserve, and buses are beginning to return about 300 stranded tourists back to the park entrance.

-DENALI NATIONAL PARK, Alaska (AP) — Three hundred tourists are stranded in a national park in Alaska after heavy rains triggered mudslides and caused excess water from a culvert to damage a road.
+The tourists became stranded Friday after heavy rains triggered mudslides and caused excess water from a culvert to damage a road.

+Park spokesman Paul Ollig told The Associated Press that all the stranded passengers are expected back at the park entrance Friday night, but he didn't have an exact time of when they would arrive.

+"Our team did an outstanding job responding to multiple debris slides along a pretty remote section of road," said Erika Jostad, Denali's chief ranger.
+"The geohazard team monitored conditions while the road crew was clearing debris.
+It was a great example of teamwork."

-The superintendent of Denali National Park and Preserve closed Denali Park Road to all traffic at mile 30 on Friday.
+Earlier Friday, Denali's superintendent closed Denali Park Road to all traffic at mile 30.
 The road is the only one inside the vast park.

-The National Park Service said in a news release it anticipates reopening the road Saturday.

-But on Friday evening, a park official said the road could re-open sooner.

 Similar debris flows led to daylong traffic restrictions last week.
 Continued heavy rains since kept the road and surrounding tundra saturated with water.